aniruddhanath/webrtc_chat/README.md

 # WebRTC Chat

-A WebRTC `DataChannel` based private chat application using Nodejs as signaling server and React in frontend.
+A WebRTC *DataChannel* based private chat application using *Node.js* in the signaling server and *React* in the webapp.

 [Demo](aniruddhanath.github.io/webrtc_chat/)